gator1/rundoo/app/README.md

 ```

 When the database becomes big, sharding could be used, we could use products alphabet to build sharding.
 We could also use the version to sunset old entries to a datalake.
 In the current table design I didn't have a timestamp.
-We could have one for the production.
+We could have one for the production system.
 We could use the timestamp to shard the table and index.
 For example we could do the sharding by month.

 ## Service operation
 Go code is meant to be built.
-But during my development I find it easier to use go run to test.
-In real life the deployment should be container based but here I am running them.
-In Vscode it's easy to use cmd+\ to split the terminal.
-I have four terminals to run the service in the order.
+But during my development I find it to be easier to use go run to test.
+In real life the deployment should be container based but here I am running them in a terminal.
+In Vscode it's easy to use cmd+\ to split the terminal window.
+I have four terminals to run the services in the order listed below.
 You need to be at the app directory.
 Before running go build, you need to run
 ```sh
 make compile
 ```